neogeek/games/README.md

 # Games I've Played

-> A chronicling of the games I play each year.
+> A chronicling of the games I played each year.

 ## Currently Playing